 Basic DNS Overview:

-Microsoft Windows desktop systems also use an improved name resolution process called Link-Local Multicast Name Resolution (LLMNR) sending request address to 22.214.171.124 multicast address.
+Microsoft Windows desktop systems also use an improved name resolution process called Link-Local Multicast Name Resolution (LLMNR), which sends request addresses to 126.96.36.199 multicast addresses.
 Incorporated in the Windows Vista version, LLMNR allows local Windows host to perform name resolution to the same local network.

-Let’s go over a couple technical issues to illustrate the point:
+Let’s go over a couple of technical issues to illustrate the point.

-In this case the computer has network and internet access but is unable to access certain network resources that rely on DNS, such as web sites.
+In this case, the computer has network and internet access but is unable to access certain network resources that rely on DNS.

-You may want to do an nslookup to check if you can connect to the DNS server and resolve a host name.
-If your attempt is unsuccessful running the nslookup but successful pinging the server then It is not a network problem and everything is pointing to be a DNS issue – or not.
+You may want to do a nslookup to check if you can connect to the DNS server.
+If your attempt is unsuccessful, but you get ping replies, then It is not a network problem and everything is pointing to be a DNS issue – or not.

 For starters let’s cover the basics again and make sure that the DNS server address is correct.
-I have seen this issue firsthand many times, someone mistypes the server’s IP address in the IP settings and then things don’t work.
-When the business brings me in for troubleshooting the first thing they tell me is “The network is not working”.
-Not so fast I tell them, knowing what I know.
+I have seen this issue firsthand many times, someone mistypes the server’s IP address in the IP settings ( when using static IP, or in the DHCP configuration).

 Let’s go over a packet capture to illustrate my point:

-In example below the DNS server IP address of 10.2.2.2 is not a valid IP address for the network.
+In the example below, the DNS server IP address of 10.2.2.2 is not a valid IP address for the network.

-The top section of the capture reveals how the system attempts to ping the DNS server’s IP address after the resolver was unsuccessful to reach the server.
+The top section of the capture reveals ping requests sent to the DNS after the resolver was unsuccessful to reach the server.
 Remember the previous picture showing the “Resolving host” message and the “This web page is not available” message?
-Well as a last resource the system sends an ICMP packet to the DNS’ server IP address in hopes of stablishing communication.
-The system, desperate to find the server, contacted the ISP default gateway (126.96.36.199) in hopes of finding a route to the 10.2.2.2 DNS server.
+Well as a last resource the system sends an ICMP packet to the DNS’ server IP address in hopes of establishing communication.
+The system, desperate to find the server, contacted the ISP default gateway (184.108.40.206) in hopes of finding a route to the 10.2.2.2 DNS server.

-The middle section shows that my local host was unsuccessful finding a route to the DNS network, In this case the IP address of the server was invalid, thus getting an ICMP code 0 of Network Unreachable reply message.
-ICMP Code 0 Network unreachable means exactly what is says, a route to that network of 10.2.2.0 does not exist in any of the routers’ routing table.
+The middle section shows my localhost was unsuccessful in finding a route to the DNS network, In this case, the IP address of the server was invalid, thus getting an ICMP code 0 of Network Unreachable reply message.
+ICMP Code 0 Network unreachable means exactly what it says, a route to that network of 10.2.2.0 does not exist in any of the route’s routing table.

-The last section shows the DNS traffic and ports used when trying to stablish the connection, it’s just standard communication of DNS over UDP port 53.
+The last section shows the DNS traffic and ports used when trying to establish the connection, it’s just standard communication of DNS over UDP port 53.

-So what happens if you are using valid network IP for DNS but you still don’t get a response?
+So what happens if you are DNS server is active, but you still don’t get a DNS query response?
 Well, packets don’t lie and they will tell you what’s going on.
 If the IP is valid but you still can’t resolve then it could be that the port is blocked.

 Let’s go over that example in the following capture:

-Notice how in capture shows ICMP returns a Code 3 message (Port Unreachable) message.
-There are many reason why this would happen, you may want to check that the IP address is valid for a DNS server and if there’s any firewall (either on the server or between hosts) blocking UDP port 53.
+The capture shows ICMP returns a Code 3 message (Port Unreachable).
+There are many reasons why this would happen, you may want to check that the IP address is valid for a DNS server, or if there’s a firewall (either on the server or between hosts) blocking UDP port 53.

 Does it really happen?
-Yes it does, and I deal with it all the time.
+Yes, it does, and we deal with it all the time.
 On a similar note, one of the most interesting thing I’ve seen regarding not reaching UDP port 53 was a faulty firewall.
 All the rules were correctly in place, traffic was allowed but the client still experienced intermittent DNS disconnects that made many applications fail.
-After hours of troubleshooting it turned out to be something with the firewall’s firmware causing DNS inconsistencies by dropping UDP port 53 traffic.
+After hours of troubleshooting, it turned out to be something with the firewall’s firmware causing DNS inconsistencies by dropping UDP port 53 traffic.

-Another common mistake is that the record you are looking for is not registered in the DNS server, there may be times when a manual DNS entry must be created for the host.
-You may be required to create an A, CNAME, MX, or any other type of record because the host itself is not able to update the DNS zone.
+Another common mistake is that the record you are looking for is not registered in the DNS, there may be times when a manual DNS entry needs to be created for the host in the DNS zone.

-Zone Replication issues.
-It takes time for DNS servers holding the same Zone to update the information, it does not matter if you accessing resources locally or the Internet there’s an update process that needs to take place for all servers to hold the most up to date information.
+It takes time for DNS servers holding the same Zone to update the information, it does not matter if you accessing resources locally or on the Internet.
+The update process needs to take place for all servers to hold the most up-to-date zone information.

-When troubleshooting network issues is important to undestand the components and services that are involved in the communication.
-Networks have evolved and now more services are dependent on others than before, as it is the case for DNS.
+When troubleshooting network issues, it is important to understand the components and services involved in the communication.
+Networks have evolved, and more services are dependent on others to function properly.
 DNS is one of the most important network applications, it “binds many services together” as it helps other applications locate resources.
-If it does not function correctly other applications running on the network will suffer as well, functions such as: web browsing, VoIP calls, Directory Services, File access, etc. will be affected as they rely heavily on name resolution to carry out their functions.
+If it does not function correctly other applications running on the network will suffer as well.
+Web browsing, VoIP calls, Directory Services, File access, etc. depend to carry out their functions.